ssbsukirat/medicine/Infections/Syndromes/UTIs.md

     - Renal transplant recipients
 - Otherwise treatment is discouraged
 ## Catheter associated UTI
-- CAUTI is bacteruria in a catheterised patient
+- CAUTI is bacteruria and symptoms in a catheterised patient